-We serve more than 400 customers an average of 29,000 gallons of water per day.
+We serve more than 400 customers an average of 41,000 gallons of water per day.
 Our water is groundwater that we produce from local wells.
 The state has performed an assessment of our source water and they have determined that the relative susceptibility rating for the Terry Trojan Water District public water supply system is low.

-For more information about your water and information on opportunities to participate in public meetings, call (605) 580-1078, Linda Derosier.
+For more information about your water and information on opportunities to participate in public meetings, call (605)722-7560 and ask for Linda Derosier.